tvu2/potential-octo-funicular/proposal.md

 		@Test
 		public void test06recipeUpdates() {
-		// Create an recipe
+		// Create a recipe
 		// Call the updateRecipe method
 		// compare the recipe found in the hash table with the updated data
 		// to make sure they are the same		}

 		@Test
 		public void test07removeIngredient() {
-		// Add an Ingredient, remove it from the hashTable and call isEmpty }
+		// Add an Ingredient, remove it from the hashTable and call viewIngredient() method
+		// The test should throw a NoSuchElementException.
+		}

 		@Test
 		public void test08removeRecipe() {
-		// Add a recipe, remove it from the hashTable and call isEmpty }
+		// Add a recipe, remove it from the hashTable and call viewRecipe() method
+		// The test should throw a NoSuchElementException
+		}

 		@Test